 This symbolism is similar to the symbolism of childhood.
 Lambs don’t know how to decide for themselves, so they follow others.
 And when they do that, they might not follow the best examples – they only follow the ones they find the strongest and most convincing.

 This naivety can lead them astray in their later years.
 Just like teenagers get lost, lambs and sheep can get lost themselves and might find themselves in danger.
-They can either get stuck somewhere or hunted by predators.
+They can either get stuck somewhere or be hunted by predators.

 The Symbolism of Lambs in Christianity